-- himalayan salt & pepper to taste
+- himalayan salt & pepper, to taste

-Saute veggies: In large skillet, heat olive oil over medium high heat.
+Saute veggies: In large skillet, heat olive oil over medium heat.
 Add onion, garlic and cook until onions become soft.
-Add in mushrooms, broccoli, kale/spinach, thyme and salt & pepper to taste, cook for another 5 minutes or so.
+Add in mushrooms, broccoli, kale, thyme and salt & pepper to taste, cook for another 5 minutes or so.
 Turn off heat and cover ajar to help steam and soften the veggies a little more while working on the next step.

-Bake: Dust the heated pizza stone with cornmeal, place calzone on the pizza stone and bake for 7 – 10 minutes, until crust is puffy and golden brown.
-Let cool a few minutes and serve.
-Serve with some garlic miso sauce on the side.
+Bake: Dust the heated pizza stone with cornmeal, place calzone on the pizza stone (or if using parchment paper, transfer to pan or stone) and bake for 15 – 20 minutes, until crust is puffy and golden brown.
+Let cool a few minutes before serving.